.jpg)

 that provides mentoring and guidance to parents

-involved with the child welfare system.
+involved in the child welfare system.

 The program provides early outreach and education